aturner-epcc/docs-test2/docs/user-guide/scheduler.md

 ARCHER2 Partitions

+You can list the active partitions by running `sinfo`.

+!!! tip
-You can list the active partitions by running `sinfo`. !!! note, you may not have access to all the available partitions.
+    You may not have access to all the available partitions.

 ### Quality of Service (QoS)